raganwald-deprecated/homoiconic/2012/12/combinators_2.md

 ## Send

 We saw that `bound` can be used to get a bound method from an instance.
-Unfortunately, invoking such methods as a little messy:
+Unfortunately, invoking such methods is a little messy:

     splat(bound('eggs'))(inventories).map(
       function (boundmethod) {